magicalplatypus/states/README.txt

 To connect to your local database:
 	in whatstateisit.py:
+		replace database with database name
+		replace userVal with db username
-		replace database with database name replace keyVal with your google api key replace schemaNVal with the name of schema used in your db replace tableNVal with  name of table used in your db
+		replace passwordVal with db password replace keyVal with your google api key replace schemaNVal with the name of schema used in your db replace tableNVal with  name of table used in your db